-There were no known material events subsequent to the end of the annual reporting period that have not been reflected in the Fund's audited financial statements as at for the period ended December 31, 2022.
-There were no significant elements of income or loss that did not arise from the Page 14 of 28
+There were no known material events subsequent to the end of the annual reporting period that have not been reflected in the Fund's audited financial statements as at the period ended December 31, 2022.
+There were no significant elements of income or loss that did not arise from the Fund's continuing operations.

-Fund's continuing operations.
 There were no changes in estimates of amount reported in the current financial year or changes in estimates of amounts reported in prior financial years.